Looking for some free things to do in San Francisco? Well, here are over 120 of them for you!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.

-What to pack for San Francisco
+What to Pack for Your San Francisco Trip

 A jacket: San Francisco tends to have some schizo weather – one minute it will be warm, and then the fog will roll and it becomes freezing cold in a matter of minutes.
 Dressing in layers and keeping a jacket on you at all times is a must!